How To Value & Evaluate a Multifamily Property for Investment

 Step 6: Calculate Cash Flow

-Cash flow is the net income from the NOI after deducting mortgage payments — regular payments made to repay a home loan.
+Cash flow is the net income from the NOI after deducting mortgage payments and regular payments made to repay a home loan.
 Positive cash flow indicates the property will generate income beyond covering expenses, making it an attractive investment.

 Cash Flow Formula: